gasyok/telegram_bot/README.md

 ### Description:

-This Telegram bot is designed to run predefined macros, making it a powerful tool for automating tasks.
-Built with aiogram 3 and FastAPI, it leverages the best of asynchronous Python programming for efficient and scalable bot interactions.
-The bot's functionality can be extended or customized with various macros according to user needs.
+This Telegram bot is an innovative solution designed to streamline and automate tasks by executing predefined macros.
+As a versatile tool, it finds utility in various domains, enhancing productivity and interaction.
+Leveraging the asynchronous capabilities of aiogram 3 and the robustness of FastAPI, this bot stands out for its efficiency and scalability, catering to the modern needs of automation and bot interaction.

+**Purpose:**
+The bot's primary purpose is to provide users with a seamless interface to automate repetitive tasks, schedule activities, and manage workflows through Telegram.
+Whether it's sending out reminders, compiling reports, or even interacting with other APIs, this bot is equipped to handle a multitude of tasks, making it an invaluable asset for personal productivity or organizational management.

+**Features:**

+- **Macro Execution**: Users can define, execute, and manage custom macros, allowing for tailored automation solutions.
+- **Scheduling**: Integrate time-based task execution, enabling users to run tasks at specific times or intervals.
+- **Security**: Implementing memory and time limitations.

 **Technology Stack:**

-- **Python 3.10+**: The primary programming language used for bot development.
+- **Python 3.10+**: A high-level programming language known for its readability and broad ecosystem.
-- **aiogram 3.2**: An efficient framework for Telegram Bot API, facilitating asynchronous programming and offering a rich set of features for bot development.
+- **aiogram 3.2**: A modern Telegram Bot API framework, utilizing Python’s asyncio for concurrent operations, making the bot highly responsive.
-- **FastAPI**: A high-performance web framework for building APIs, known for its speed and ease of use, serving the webhook endpoint for the bot.
+- **FastAPI**: Known for its performance and ease of use, FastAPI is a modern web framework that allows us to expose a webhook endpoint securely for Telegram to communicate with the bot.
-- **APScheduler**: A task scheduler to run macros at predetermined intervals.
+- **APScheduler**: This tool is used for scheduling jobs, making it possible to run macros at specific times or intervals.
-- **SQLite**: A simple file-based database used for storing user data and macros.
+- **SQLite**: Provides a lightweight database solution for storing user data, macro configurations, and other relevant information.

 **Project Structure:**

-- **`app.py`**: The main entry point of the bot.
-It initializes the bot, sets up the webhook, and starts the event loop.
-- **`config/`**: Configuration directory containing all necessary tokens, database connection details, and other configurations.
-- **`handlers/`**: This directory contains modules for different types of bot command handlers.
+- **`app.py`**: The central script where the bot instance is created, webhook is set up, and the application starts listening for incoming updates.
+- **`config/`**: Contains configuration files and environment variables crucial for the bot's operation, ensuring modularity and ease of maintenance.
+- **`handlers/`**: Modules within this directory define how the bot reacts to various commands and messages, structuring the interaction flow.
-- **`states/`**: Contains FSM states for managing different stages of conversation or command execution.
+- **`states/`**: Manages different stages of conversation or command execution, providing a way to maintain context and manage complex user interactions.
-- **`data/`**: Defines database models and structures, typically used for storing and retrieving macro and user data.
+- **`data/`**: Responsible for data handling, including storing and retrieving macro and user data, leveraging SQLite for database interactions.
-- **`keyboards/`**: Contains keyboards for InlineKeyboards, helping to structure interactive bot responses.
-- **`requirements.txt`**: Lists all the Python dependencies required for the bot to run.
+- **`keyboards/`**: Defines the structure and layout of inline keyboards, enhancing user interaction with custom buttons and commands.
+- **`requirements.txt`**: A comprehensive list detailing every package and dependency needed to run the bot, ensuring quick and consistent setup across environments.

+### Getting Started

+** `python3 -m venv venv` **
+**`source venv/bin/activate`**
+**`pip install -r requirements.txt`**

+### Usage

+** `python app.py` **

+### License

+MIT License